aaa34169/docstr-md/docs_md/index.md

   author = {Dillon Bowen},
   title = {Docstring-Markdown},
   url = {https://dsbowen.github.io/docstr-md/},
-  date = {2020-05-15},
+  date = {2020-06-04},
 }
 ```

 ## License

-Users must cite Docstring-Markdown in any publications which use this software.
+Users must cite this package in any publications which use it.

-Docstring-Markdown is licensed with the MIT [License](https://github.com/dsbowen/docstr-md/blob/master/LICENSE).
+It is licensed with the MIT [License](https://github.com/dsbowen/docstr-md/blob/master/LICENSE).